SROTRIYOSENGUPTA/MovieSearchEngine/README.md

 Location class holds the position of one word in a movie’s description.
 A movie’s description first word has position 1, the second word has position 2, and so on.
 WordOccurrence class represents all the occurrences of a word in the entire movie database.
 MovieSearchResult class represents the result of the search for two words.
 The searched words will belong to the same file.
-RUMdbSearchEngine class contains some provided methods in addition to annotated method signatures for all the methods you are expected to fill in.
-You will write your solutions in this file, and it is the file which will be submitted for grading.
+RUMdbSearchEngine class contains some methods in addition to annotated method signatures for all the methods you are expected to fill in.
-Driver class, which you can run to test any of your methods.
-Feel free to edit this class, as it is provided only to help you test.
-It is not submitted and it is not used to grade your code.
-StdIn and StdOut, which are used by the driver, provided methods, and some of your implemented methods as well.
-Do not edit these classes. data.txt, contains input data. dataSample.txt, contains a small sample of data.txt.
+Driver class,here is used to run to test any of the methods. data.txt, contains input data. dataSample.txt, contains a small sample of data.txt.
 Used on the examples below. noisewords.txt, contains a list of “noise” words, one per line.
 Noise words are commonplace words (such as “the”) that must be ignored by the search engine.
-You will use this file (and this file ONLY) to filter out noise words from the documents you read, when gathering keywords.